 BlackRock employs a variety of organic and inorganic strategies intended to enhance earnings, increase product offerings, access new clients, leverage advances in technology and expand into new geographies.
 Inorganic strategies have included hiring smaller-sized investment teams, making minority investments in early- to mid-stage technological and other ventures and acquiring investment management businesses and other small and medium-sized companies or divisions of companies.
 Inorganic transactions involve a number of financial, accounting, tax, regulatory, geographical and operational challenges and uncertainties, including in some cases the assumption of pre-existing liabilities.
-Any failure to identify and mitigate these risks through due diligence and indemrification provisions could adversely impact BlackRock's reputation, may cause its AUM, revenue and earnings to decline, and may harmthe Company's competitive position in the investment management industry.
-Moreover, there can be no assurance that BlackRock will be able to successfully integrate or realize the intended benefits frominorganic transactions.
+Any failure to identify and mitigate these risks through due diligence and indemnification provisions could adversely impact BlackRock's reputation, may cause its AUM, revenue and earnings to decline, and may harmthe Company's competitive position in the investment management industry.
+Moreover, there can be no assurance that BlackRock will be able to successfully integrate acquired businesses, retain associated talent or realize other intended benefits frominorganic transactions.